 Your dentist may also recommend wisdom tooth extraction if you have crooked or misaligned wisdom teeth.
 Misaligned wisdom teeth are harder to clean and maintain.

 At Ghobadi Oral & Maxillofacial Surgery, the team performs wisdom teeth extractions on-site in their comfortable, welcoming offices.
+He is a top oral surgeon in Mamaroneck, New York, and throughout surrounding cities of Westchester County, including: Rye, Harrison, Larchmont & New Rochelle.

 Prior to your extractions, your dentist administers a local anesthetic like Novocaine to numb your gums, tooth roots, and surrounding tissues.
 If you suffer from dental anxiety or fear surgery, your provider might also recommend sedation dentistry to help you relax.